riddhima-12/github-demo/README.md

 # github-demo
-a simple emo repositorty to show the basic workflow of github.
+a simple demo repositorty to show the basic workflow of github.